FortAwesome/wordpress-fontawesome/README.md

 In the future, the idea is to create a REST endpoint on `fontawesome.com` which this plugin could query to get its metadata.

-## How To Ship Your Theme or Plugin To Work with Font Awesome
+## How to Ship Your Theme or Plugin To Work with Font Awesome

 Currently, the idea is that your customer would install this plugin as a rerequisite to installing yours.
 Your code would expect this plugin to be installed and active.
 It would register its requirements, receive